 Proportion of employees receiving a bonus

-Currently roles which provide a bonus are mainly populated by males and those which do not provide bonuses are mainly populated by females, creating the wider gap in bonuses.
+Currently roles which have a bonus are mainly populated by males and those which do not provide bonuses are mainly populated by females, creating the wider gap in bonuses.
 This is common in the automotive sector where commissions are paid (which are included in the definition of bonus).
-Most sales advisers and workshop technicians (both commission-based roles) are male and most support staff (non-commission-based roles) are female and this structure is typical in the automotive sector.
+Most sales executives and technicians (both commission-based roles) are male and most support staff (non-commission based roles) are female and this structure is typical in the automotive sector.

-The data shows that our Gender Pay Gap is not a pay issue but down to the types or roles populated by males and females and the structure of the related reward offering.
+The data shows that our Gender Pay Gap is not an equal pay issue but down to the types of roles populated by males and females and the structure of the related reward offering.